ileanaMircea/WordQuest/README.md

 **WordQuest - Mobile Language Learning App**
-WordQuest is a mobile language learning application that combines proven spaced-repetition techniques with engaging interactive features to make language learning more effective and enjoyable.
+WordQuest is a mobile language learning application that combines a spaced-repetition algorithm (SM-2) with interactive features to make language learning more enjoyable, especially for literature lovers.

 **Features**